getcellm/cellm/README.md

 ```

 - **cells (Required):** A cell or a range of cells.
   - Context and (optionally) instructions.
-The model will use the cells as context and follow any instructions as long as they present _somewhere_ in the cells.
+The model will use the cells as context and follow any instructions as long as they are present _somewhere_ in the cells.
 - **instructions (Optional):** A cell, a range of cells, or a string.
   - The model will follow these instructions and ignore instructions in the cells of the first argument.
   - Default: Empty.